Last week it may have fallen to the bottom.

 Mares said he favors a national regulatory system for horse racing.

 "Honestly, I'm glad this is coming to light.
+There are problems, but they are national problems," he said in an interview.

 Like Mares, U.S. Sen. Tom Udall, D-N.M., said a patchwork of different industry regulations by the states does not serve the industry, its riders or horses.